Last updated: 26 February 2018, 13:47

 Scale as reproduced here: 10km between horizontal (Latitude) grid lines.
 Do not scale between lines of Longitude.

-Current estimate of crash position: Grid Square EQ2-6 on the northern (left) bank of the main channel, opposite
+Current estimate of crash position: Grid Square EQ2-6 on the north-west shore of the island of Čibuklija.

 Recovery of the bodies and initial burial by Partisans